asciinema/asciinema.github.io/docs/getting-started.md

 Replaying a recording in your terminal is handy but not as useful as sharing it with the wider audience on the internet.

-You can host your recordings at [asciinema.org](https://asciinema.org), which is a hosting platform for terminal recordings powered by [asciinema server](manual/server/index.md). _Hosting your recordings on asciinema.org is completely optional_ but has many benefits, e.g. easy sharing and embedding.
+You can host your recordings at [asciinema.org](https://asciinema.org), which is a public asciinema server instance that provides free hosting for terminal recordings. _Hosting your recordings on asciinema.org is completely optional_ but has many benefits, e.g. easy sharing and embedding.

 Upload your recording to asciinema.org with: